Scrape Content From Quora

 The JSON file given below contains some of the answers that were scraped from the HTML page when we ran the code with the question mentioned in the last section.
 As you can see, the JSON has two fields, the question, and the answers.
 Each answer consists of the three parameters that we mentioned earlier.
 While the number of answers scraped for this particular question were many.
 We have only shown a few of them below.
 Feel free to run the code yourself and check all the answers to this question, or any other.

 While this might look like a perfect solution to finding the answers to any question on Quora.
 Like every other piece of DIY code, it comes with multiple limitations.
 One important aspect is that not every question you type will exist in Quora.
-And unless you put a proper try-catch block on the code that accepts answers.
 You will have your code break every time you type a question that does not exist.
-At the same time.
-You might need to type your question multiple times to find which version exists.
-And you would rather just find it from Quora.
+At the same time, you might need to type your question multiple times to find which version exists.
 A better implementation would be to find the question that matches the one you entered closest.